anushaporeddy030697/student_internship_management/README.md

 We have sucessfully completed the chat box funconality using Drift 2-10-2023
 In the chat box the messages sent by the user can be seen in the admin login.

+2-15-2023
+We are working on the project to deploy into remote
 </a></p>